Key takeaways

 When you look for a team to create your website’s or app’s design, you’ll notice that there are many vendors ready to offer you their services.
 The website or application design cost differs vendor-by-vendor — it’s undeniable.
 Here’s what it’s dictated by:

 Type of agency and partnership.
 The price for design services depends on the type of hiring and can vary wildly.
-A freelance designer may take less money but there is no guarantee that they will provide high quality.
+A freelance designer may take less money, but there is no guarantee that they will provide high quality.
 An in-house team can create a great and efficient design project, but it will cost plenty — the company has to find and sort through candidates, onboard new colleagues, and manage staff.
-An outsourcing design company strikes a balance in terms of price — yet it delivers solid quality which users adore.
-You can read more on how to hire app designers in the article below.
+An outsourcing design company strikes a balance in terms of price — yet it delivers solid quality that users adore.

-If we’re talking about outsource partnerships, the cost is typically defined in the contract.
-There’re hourly rates, which are considered the gold-standard of the industry of web apps.
+If we’re talking about outsourcing partnerships, the cost is typically defined in the contract.
+There are hourly rates that are considered the gold standard of the industry of web apps.

 How to estimate the price of a UI/UX project